Chatanga/Girinoscope/doc/snap_workaround.md

 To do so, open the Girinoscope page in the Snap Store software, click the permission button and give serial port access to the installed application.
 If it is a simple checkbox (displayed as a slide to unlock button), it should be ok.
-Hovewer, if it is a combobox with no choices, you need to enable the hotplug support for it to work as intended:
+However, if it is a combobox with no choices, you need to enable the hotplug support for it to work as intended:

 First, check your _snapd_ version.